jazzband/django-polymorphic/DOCS.rst

     ContentType table needs to be corrected too, if the db content should stay usable after the rename.

++   The stability of the ``ContentType`` ids when combined with Django's serialisation / fixtures has not yet been sufficiently investigated (please see issue 4 on github).

 +   For all objects that are not instances of the base class type, but instances of a subclass, the base class fields are currently transferred twice from the database (an artefact of the current